speced/spec-dfn-contract/README.md

 ### Types of definitions (`data-dfn-type`)

-Every exported definition MUST have a `data-dfn-type`.
+Every exported definition has a "type", which is identified by the presence of a `data-dfn-type`.

+When the `data-dfn-type` is missing, it is assumed to be the "dfn" type.

 #### WebIDL